Manage your research, design and development

-Some products will never be financially or technically viable.
-This can apply to the modification of existing products as well as to the development of new ones.
-It is important that you establish this before you invest too much time and money into the project and risk financial problems.
+Not all ideas, products or services will be financially or technically viable.
+You should establish the viability of your project before you invest too much time and money into it and risk financial problems.

 - Draw up clear business plans and budgets and review them regularly.
-See budgets and business planning.
+Follow best practice on budgets and business planning.

 - Involve people with relevant skills or knowledge who can tell you what is and isn't feasible.